kallaway/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [October 9, 2020].

 ## Log
+I copied some requirements from a job listing that I would like to have, and will focus on learning those requirements initially.
+Since I am interested in a front end position, I will mainly focus on learning front end stuff.

 Requirements:

     You have a deep understanding of HTML, CSS, and JS.